 The third argument relates to that same strong spirit.
-Like Rabbi Amital, Rabbi Goren also identified a disintegration of the Zionist and Jewish spirit within Israeli society, but the manifestations he observed were fundamentally different.
-For Rabbi Goren, the DOP encapsulated every possible expression of this rot: first and foremost, the loss of the Zionist spirit is reflected in the dangerous recognition of Palestinian national claims, particularly by leaders within Israel, which is "a Jewish state in the Land of Israel... and not a state of Israelis and Palestinians who never had any national rights in the land."
-Another expression of this is the willingness to grant Israeli Arabs power in the Jewish state, as the government is supported by Arab members of Knesset "willing to lend a hand to the destruction of the state."
-Moreover, he ruled that this is halachically inadmissible, and therefore "the current government operates only by virtue of a minority of the people and loses its authority."
-Finally, the fact that Israel and its leaders are granting power and international legitimacy to their worst enemies: "Everything we have acquired over nearly a hundred years of Zionism in the Land of Israel is being undone before our eyes.
+Like Amital, Goren identifies an erosion of the Zionist and Jewish spirit within Israeli society, though the manifestations of it he points to were fundamentally different.
+For Goren, the DOP encapsulated the ultimate expression of this degeneration.
+The loss of the Zionist spirit was primarily reflected in the perilous recognition of Palestinian national claims, particularly by leaders within Israel, which is “a Jewish state in the Land of Israel... and not a state of Israelis and Palestinians who never had any national rights in the land.”
+Another expression of this was Israeli willingness to grant Israeli Arabs power within the Jewish state, with the government supported by Arab Knesset members “willing to lend a hand in the destruction of the state.”
+Moreover, he argued that this was halachically inadmissible and that, therefore “the current government operates only by virtue of a minority of the people and loses its authority.”
+Finally, Israel and its leaders were granting power and international legitimacy to their worst enemies:

+Everything we have acquired over nearly 100 years of Zionism in the Land of Israel is being undone before our eyes.
 And this is not the achievement of our enemies, but rather the Jews are undermining our rights and security in our homeland with their own hands...
-We have imposed terrorist organizations upon ourselves and have rebuilt the image of the arch-murderer who had already been eliminated in the world... who on one hand ostensibly signs a peace agreement with us, and on the other... declares morning and night that without a Palestinian state with Jerusalem as its capital, there will never be peace with Israel."
+We have imposed terrorist organizations upon ourselves and have rebuilt the image of the arch-murderer who had already been eliminated in the world... who on one hand ostensibly signs a peace agreement with us, and on the other... declares morning and night that without a Palestinian state with Jerusalem as its capital, there will never be peace with Israel.

-The halachic problems with the DOP, along with the moral flaws underlying it, led Rabbi Goren to his unequivocal conclusion: "The covenant the government has made with the head of the PLO terrorist organization blatantly contradicts the Torah of Moses our teacher...
-Every Torah-observant Jew is obligated to protest and demonstrate against these serious violations of the Torah of Israel by the Government of Israel."
+The halachic problems with the DOP, along with its underlying moral flaws, led Goren to an unequivocal conclusion:

+The covenant the government has made with the head of the PLO terrorist organization blatantly contradicts the Torah of Moses our teacher...
+Every Torah-observant Jew is obligated to protest and demonstrate against these serious violations of the Torah of Israel by the Government of Israel.

-In summary, Rabbi Goren vehemently opposed the agreement, employing religious practices of conflict inflammation – insisting on accepted religious principles that constitute a pretext for peace, foremost among them the sanctity of the land, while making the sanctity of the people and human life a means to the end of the land's sanctity; demonizing the other – both Palestinians and Israeli Arabs – in order to maintain boundaries and distance between societies; and denying legitimacy to the government and its actions in the peace process.
-Despite his willingness to relax the principle of the land's sanctity in certain cases, the DOP was perceived by him as a surrender of holy and strategically important territories in exchange for mere words, undermining Jewish law and the Jewish and Zionist resilience of Israeli society.
-Therefore, his attitude toward the DOP was that of a dangerous thing to be fought as much as possible, and certainly not to be allowed to progress, neither politically nor socially and religiously.
+Thus Goren vehemently opposed the agreement, employing religious practices of conflict inflammation, insisting on accepted religious principles that constitute a pretext for peace, foremost the sanctity of the land, while making the sanctity of the people and human life a means to that end.
+He demonized the Palestinian and Israeli Arab other to uphold boundaries and distance between communities.
+Despite his willingness to sometime bend the principle of the land’s sanctity, he saw the DOP as the surrender of holy and strategically important territories, undermining Jewish law and Israel’s Jewish and Zionist resilience in exchange for dubious verbal promises.

-The Islamic Movement in Israel - Between Recognition and Segregation
+The Islamic Movement in Israel: Between Recognition and Segregation